ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 Summary

-School counselors play an important role in the academic, career and social/emotional development of all students.
-Nonschool-counseling credentialed individuals do not have the training or skills to design or implement a school counseling program nor are they qualified to be placed in the role of the school counselor.
-School counselors collaborate with administrators, teachers and staff to establish appropriate guidelines and supervision of services provided by non-schoolcounseling credentialed personnel and make referrals to these individuals as appropriate for the student.
+School counselors play an important role in students’ academic, career and social/emotional development.
+Non-school-counseling credentialed individuals do not have the training or skills to design or implement a school counseling program, nor are they qualified to be placed in the role of the school counselor.
+School counselors collaborate with administrators, teachers and staff to establish appropriate guidelines and supervision of services provided by non-school-counseling credentialed personnel and make referrals to these individuals as appropriate for the student.

 References